ballerina-platform/ballerina-lang/docs/lang-ref/workers.md

 ![alt text](../images/worker-lifeline.png "The default worker in a resource")

 When you create a [resource](resources.md), [function](functions.md), or [action](actions.md), a default worker is created automatically that performs the logic for that entity.
 You can add more workers to a resource or function, giving each worker its own logic to execute.
 This approach allows you to program parallel threads of execution.
-You can also use the [fork/join](statements.md#forkjoin) statement to easily create a set of workers, have them process in parallel, and then aggregate their results.
+You can also use the [fork/join](statements.md#forkjoin) statement to easily create a set of workers and have them process in parallel.

 Workers do not share any state with each other.
 Upon invocation, the “parent” worker can pass a message to the new worker.
 Resource workers can also access the service's state.